 Here are the links to the first session’s handouts:

-*Spend a minute or two feeling the breath in each of the breath centers in this ‘map’:
+- Spend five to ten minutes (or longer) feeling the breath in each of the breath centers in this ‘map’:

 - Below the navel